kanishka-linux/kawaii-player/README.md

 8. On Windows, If fetching of web pages is very slow using pycurl, then install curl or wget and change pycurl to 'curl' or 'wget' in 'other_options.txt' file located in '~\.config\kawaii-player' folder.

 9. If the application is installed using setup.py script then it will install two launching scripts kawaii-player (gui script) and kawaii-player-console (console script).
 On windows, media server was not working properly if the application was opened with gui_script.
 When application was opened with console script i.e. kawaii-player-console, then media server functionality was working properly, once application was allowed access through windows firewall.
-There is basically no difference in kawaii-player and kawaii-player-console scripts, only difference is that in kawaii-player-console, terminal will remain opened behind the gui.
+There is basically no difference in kawaii-player and kawaii-player-console scripts, only difference is that in kawaii-player-console, terminal will remain open behind the gui.

 10. The application creates configuration folder '~/.config/kawaii-player'.
 Make sure that the application has write permission to create folders and sub-folders within config directory.
 Thumbnails generated by ffmpegthumbnailer are also stored in the config directory, hence make sure that ffmpegthumbnailer also has write access to the directory.
 If you are using **selinux**, then configure it properly.